 Overview

-After OpenSpace Air processes your drone capture, you’ll be able to view your orthomosaic, pinned photos, 3D mesh, point cloud, and elevation model.
+After OpenSpace Air processes your drone capture, you’ll be able to view your orthomosaic, pinned photos, videos, panoramas, 3D mesh, point cloud, and elevation model.

 Permissions